To the media release dated 29 January 2024.

 The PV system produces two and a half times more electricity from solar energy than the municipality of Surses consumes annually.
 The Surses Electricity Service, as the local energy supplier, will have the option of purchasing electricity from the PV system and supplying it to its end customers.

 For the energy discharge from the PV system, ewz will install a 30kV transmission line from the Tinizong substation to Radons using the infrastructure at the Nandro small hydropower plant, most of which already exists.
-This means that it will be easy to supply future projects in Radons, such as a snow-making system.
+This will make it easy to supply future projects in Radons, such as a snow-making system.
 This would not be possible with the existing infrastructure.